LLNL/Abmarl/docs/src/overview.rst

    :ref:`Dynamic Order Simulation <api_dynamic_sim>`.
 This allows the simulation to dynamically choose the agents' turns, but it also requires the simulation to pay attention to the interface rules.
-For example, a Dynamic Order Simulation must ensure that at every step there is at least one reported agent who is not done, unless it is the last turn, which the other managers handle automatically.
+For example, a Dynamic Order Simulation must ensure that at every step there is at least one reported agent who is not done (unless it is the last turn), which the other managers handle automatically.

 .. _wrappers: